Ant Insights: Empowering non-technical data consumers to efficiently unlock insights with the Self-Analytic Tool

 Problem statement.

-How might we support internal data consumers to independently and efficiently access and analyze work-relevant data, thus reducing reliance on BI support?
+How might we support internal data analysis stakeholders to independently and efficiently access and analyze work-relevant data for timely insights?

 Discover